-Floating Price and Pricing Dates: _________________________________________
+Floating Price: The settlement price on March 25, 2002 of the NYMEX Henry Hub Natural Gas Futures Contract for the April 2002 delivery month.

 Floating Payment Amount: The Floating Payment Amount in respect of a Calculation Period shall be the product of (i) the Notional Quantity per Calculation Period and (ii) the Floating Price in respect of the Calculation Period.

-Floating Payment Dates: Each Periodic Payment Date
+Floating Payment Date: March 26, 2002

 Rounding: Four (4) decimal places